trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

-  > CSP reduce the risk and impact a wide range of attacks, including cross-site scripting and other cross-site injections in modern browsers.
+  > CSP reduce the risk and impact a wide range of attacks, including cross-site scripting and other cross-site injections in modern browsers (Cross-Site Scripting vulnerabilities allows you to enter into the code of the displayed page elements that will be executed by the browser when displaying the page (in particular, unauthorized scripts executed by the attacker's browser)).
 Is a good defence-in-depth measure to make exploitation of an accidental lapse in that less likely.

   > The inclusion of CSP policies significantly impedes successful XSS attacks, UI Redressing (Clickjacking), malicious use of frames or CSS injections.

   > Whitelisting known-good resource origins, refusing to execute potentially dangerous inline scripts, and banning the use of eval are all effective mechanisms for mitigating cross-site scripting attacks.

   > The default policy that starts building a header is: block everything.
-By modifying the CSP value, the programmer loosens restrictions for specific groups of resources (e.g. separately for scripts, images, etc.).
+By modifying the CSP value, administrator/programmer loosens restrictions for specific groups of resources (e.g. separately for scripts, images, etc.).

   > You should approach very individually and never set CSP sample values found on the Internet or anywhere else.
 Blindly deploying "standard/recommend" versions of the CSP header will broke the most of web apps.

   > Before enabling this header, you should discuss about CSP parameters with developers and application architects.
-They probably going to have to update web application to remove any inline scripts and styles, and make some additional modifications there.
+They probably going to have to update web application to remove any inline scripts and styles, and make some additional modifications there (implementation of content validation mechanisms introduced by users, use of lists of allowed characters that can be entered into individual fields of the application by its users or encoding of user data transferred by the application to the browser).

   > Strict policies will significantly increase security, and higher code quality will reduce the overall number of errors.
 CSP can never replace secure code - new restrictions help reduce the effects of attacks (such as XSS), but they are not mechanisms to prevent them!